jeremmfr/terraform-provider-junos/docs/resources/security_ike_gateway.md

 The following arguments are supported:

 - **name** (Required, String, Forces new resource)
-  The name of ike phase1.
+  Label for the remote (peer) gateway.
 - **external_interface** (Required, String)
-  Interface for ike negotiations.
+  Interface for IKE negotiations.
 - **policy** (Required, String)
-  Ike policy.
+  Name of the IKE policy.
 - **address** (Optional, List of String)
-  List of Peer IP.
-  Need to set one of `address` or `dynamic_remote`.
+  Addresses or hostnames of peer:1 primary, upto 4 backups.
 - **dynamic_remote** (Optional, Block)
   Declare site to site peer with dynamic IP address.
   See [below for nested schema](#dynamic_remote-arguments).
-  Need to set one of `address` or `dynamic_remote`.
 - **aaa** (Optional, Block)
-  Declare `aaa` configuration.
+  Use extended authentication.
   - **access_profile** (Optional, String)
     Access profile that contains authentication information.
     Conflict with `aaa.client_*`.